 When uploading your documents, take care to cover up any confidential information (e.g. your license or passport number) to lessen the risk of identity theft.
 All documents should be clearly scanned, with your name, birthday, and photo properly displayed.

 Once your documents are scanned and saved to your computer, head back to the contact form, click Upload and select the file containing your ID.
-Remember that Facebook may take a few weeks to respond to your request.
-Also note that if you have created your Facebook account under a false ID, you will not be able to proceed with account recovery.
+Remember that Facebook may take a several weeks to respond to your request.
+Also note that if you have created your Facebook account under a false ID, or if the name of your account does not match exactly the name on your documents, you will not be able to recover your account.